 - 1 tsp.
 Baking powder

 - 1/2 tsp.
-Baking soda (Sodium bicarbonate)
+Baking soda Sodium bicarbonate

-- 1 Egg, lightly mixed
+- 1 Egg lightly mixed

 - 1 tbsp.
-Coconut Oil, melted + for greasing
+Coconut Oil melted + for greasing

 - 1 1/2 cups Cold Buttermilk

-- In a large bowl, add flour, salt, sugar, baking powder and soda, then mix.
+- In a large bowl, add flour, salt, sugar, baking powder, and soda, then mix.
 Drop in dried pomegranate and dust them with flour.

 - With a wooden spoon, mix to combine, then flour work surface (board, countertop etc.) and place dough on top.

-- Knead for minute or so and form a ball.
-Roll it out, it should be thicker and with cookie cutter or even glass and press on the dough.
+- Knead for a minute or so and form a ball.
+Roll it out, it should be thicker and with a cookie cutter or even glass and press on the dough.
 Knead again, roll and cut into biscuits.

-- Preheat oven on 375F/190C, grease baking sheet, sprinkle biscuits with extra sugar.
+- Preheat oven on 375F/190C, grease a baking sheet, sprinkle biscuits with extra sugar.
 Bake for 25 minutes or until they are golden.

 - When done, pulled them out of the oven and cover with clean cotton kitchen towel.

-- When I am making this type of biscuits usually I use warm milk and you can too if you do not have buttermilk.
+When I am making this type of biscuits usually I use warm milk and you can too if you do not have buttermilk.

-- You can use any dry fruit on hand, or even mix them together.
+The dough still needs to be soft and bit sticky rather than hard.
+You can use any dry fruit on hand, or even mix them together.